stephondoestech/legendary-robot/src/content/blog/backstage_idp.md

 # Unlocking Developer Velocity: Building an Internal Developer Platform with Backstage

 As organizations scale, maintaining developer velocity and productivity becomes an increasingly complex challenge.
 Teams find themselves navigating a labyrinth of tools—CI/CD pipelines, monitoring dashboards, software catalogs, and service management workflows—often scattered across disparate platforms.
-This fragmented landscape can lead to wasted time, inconsistent processes, reduced developer satisfaction, actively hinders innovation, and team productivity .
+This fragmented landscape can lead to wasted time, inconsistent processes, reduced developer satisfaction, actively hinders innovation, and team productivity.
 [Backstage](https://backstage.io/), the open-source platform developed by Spotify that allows organizations to build a centralized internal developer platform (IDP) tailored to their unique needs.
 Leveraging Backstage to create a “single pane of glass” for developers, its extensibility through plugins and scaffolding, and the importance of committing to ongoing engineering investment to ensure its success.

 # The Value of a Centralized Internal Developer Platform